sknop/Sudoku-Puzzles/README.md

     (u) proves that a puzzle has a unique solution

-Rudimentary Swing interface
+Fully functional Swing interface (sudoku.sudoku.SwingSudoku) with generator, load and save and undo/redo capabilities.

 Samurai
 =======

 Full command-line interface with import and export.
-Next step is a Swing GUI.
+Fully functional Swing interface (sudoku.samurai.SwingSamurai).

 Requirements
 ============